Why AISC Erector Certification Matters More Than Ever

 Why Not Being Certified Sends the Wrong Message

-For fabricators, lacking AISC certification signals a potential risk, making it harder to compete even when your pricing or timeline is strong.
+For shops seeking AISC fabricator certification, lacking this credential signals a potential risk, making it harder to compete even when your pricing or timeline is strong.
 For erectors, the absence of formal certification raises red flags about field practices and site safety, causing decision-makers to look elsewhere.

 Why Getting Certified Is No Longer Optional